anthonypapetti/Wiseance/readme.md

 # Wiseance

-A riff on Wise + Finance, this small website is all about saving and managing money.
+A riff on Wise + Finance, this small web app is all about saving and managing money.
 It's a combination of a budgeting tool to keep track of spending money, and an amazon wishlist that gets the price of items, and alerts you if there is a sale or price drop.